Vasily Seseman: Philosophy

 Seseman liked to call his philosophy “gnoseological idealism”, trying to revive metaphysics through a re-evaluation of the metaphysical tradition of ontology.
 His other philosophical aim was to overcome the dichotomies between the subjective-psychological and the objective-realistic in the theory of knowledge and metaphysics in general.

-He deliberated on the dangers of materialism and positivism for European thought.

 Seseman’s concern for formal questions in linguistics and aesthetics may make him a precursor of modern semiotics.